 When I became a mother, it would be fair to say it was a shock to the system.
 As a fiercely independent woman, motherhood blindsided me.
 Whilst my mind was absolutely blown by the love I felt for my son, motherhood unstuck me from an identity I had carefully attached myself to.
-And I was not prepared.

 Get pregnant, give birth, feed and educate your offspring, said the books.
 According to the literature, my journey simply laid in the creation and raising of my child.
 Right?
 Wrong!

 In the first few weeks of becoming a mother, I became aware that something pretty massive was happening to my inner cosmos, and it wasn’t just the fact that I was now responsible for a tiny human.
-There was an additional dimension to this parental funland I found myself in, a piece of the matrix that had not been addressed in any antenatal class I had been to.
+There was an additional dimension to this parental funland I found myself in – a piece of the matrix that had not been addressed in any antenatal class I had been to.

 I was seeing the world and my place in it in a totally new way – who was I in my new role as lover/fighter/protector of my son?
 And how was this going to mesh with who I was pre-baby?

 Talk about a seismic shift.
 I felt like I was going through an existential earthquake of epic proportions, and there was definitely no bunker to hide in.
 Trust me, I looked.

-What I now know (and didn’t then) is that I was experiencing ‘matrescence’ – the physical, psychological and emotional transformation a woman goes through in entering motherhood.
+What I now know (and didn’t then) is that I was experiencing ‘matrescence’ – the physical, psychological and emotional transformation a woman goes through when entering motherhood.
 And, yes, it has a name.
-From a scientific standpoint all mothers go through this, each with her own unique experience, but it is only now becoming more understood.
+Scientifically all mothers go through this, each with her own unique experience, but it is only now that it is becoming more understood.

 For me, I had to figure out for myself what was happening.
 And I had no clue.

 Parts of me definitely broke before they came back together in a new form.
 I was evolving, not just in my new role as a mother, but in every single way as a woman.